insure logo

 • Homeowner-related expenses — The rider helps you with costs that go beyond your mortgage payments, such as helping you with homeowners insurance and real estate taxes.
 This rider provides help for mortgage-related expenses — not other costs.
 For instance, it won’t help you with credit card bills, auto insurance or other regular costs.

-Pros and cons of mortgage disability insurance
+Advantages and disadvantages of mortgage disability insurance

 Mortgage disability insurance comes with pros and cons.